tammet/gkc/README.md

 path `/opt/TPTP/` .
 For this example the file `/opt/TPTP/Axioms/CSR002+5.ax`
 would be looked up.
 * *strategy_file_name* is a json-syntax file for giving options and strategies to gkc.
-See and use the examples in the following Experimental results chapter.
+See the examples in the following Experimental results chapter.

 Experimental results
 --------------------